AntiPwr/AntiPwr.github.io/root/wiki/Deck of the Naive.md

 Choose one creature within 30 feet of you.
 It must succeed on a Constitution saving throw or take 1d4 poison damage and have disadvantage on its next attack roll before the end of its next turn.

+### Reborn

+Card Art: A wilted figure stands up from the dead, animated by fungal growth and luminescent spores.

+Effect (1 Action, Concentration, up to 1 Hour):

+**Option 1:** Spores of Rebirth (Mark a Living Creature)

+Choose one Medium or smaller creature within 60 feet that you can see.
+That creature becomes Spore-Marked for 1 hour or until your concentration ends.
+If the creature dies while marked:

+- It is instantly resurrected as a [[Reborn Locelia]], taking on a fungal mimicry of its original form (a dog becomes a fungal dog, a humanoid becomes a fungal husk, etc.).
+- The Reborn Locelia rolls its own initiative and is under your control for 10 minutes or until your concentration ends.
+- After the duration, the Reborn Locelia collapses into inert spores.

+**Option 2:** Raise from Spores (Resurrect a Dead Creature) Choose the corpse of a Medium or smaller creature that died within the past 7 days.
+As long as enough of the body remains to house a fungal core, it is resurrected as a Reborn Locelia with half its original hit points.

+- The creature retains no memories but obeys your simple verbal commands.
+- It survives for 10 minutes or until your concentration ends.
+- After the duration, it collapses and can no longer be resurrected using this method.

+The reanimated creature is not hostile toward you unless you or your allies harm it, but it will defend itself if threatened.
+Depending on your reputation, shared [[Will]], or [[Inoculation]] through the [[Celia]] [[Kingdom]], the creature may be friendly.

 ## Huma

 ### Concordian Council